oktadev/byob-dashboard/byob-api/README.md

 ---

-**If you chose not to use the Makefile, deploy using these steps:**
+**If you've decided not to use the Makefile, deploy using these steps:**

 ## Prerequisites
 * Install [Serverless](https://www.serverless.com/framework/docs/getting-started/)